 It is very important to remember that ‘£x of transfer value’ is nothing like as valuable as ‘£x of cash’.
-This is because although cash can be spent tomorrow on whatever you want to buy, you will not be given a cheque for the transfer value of your pension when you draw your pension.
-Putting it very simply, when you retire you may be able to take 25% of your transfer value as a tax free lump sum and the remaining 75% has to be used to provide you with an income in retirement (which you will hopefully live long enough to enjoy).
+This is because although cash can be spent today on whatever you want to buy, you will not be given a cheque today for your future right to your pension.

-You could also visit the www.direct.gov.uk website and follow the links to Pensions and Retirement planning and then to Getting a State Retirement Pension forecast.
-You will be able to apply for a State Retirement Pension forecast on line or over the phone.
+You should also visit the www.direct.gov.uk website and follow the links to Pensions and Retirement planning and then to Getting a State Retirement Pension forecast.
+You will be able to apply for a state pension forecast on line or over the phone.

-The Courts then acquired the power to make what is now called a Pension Attachment Order.
+The Courts then acquired the power to make what is now called a pension attachment order.
 These allow the pension benefits themselves to be shared at the point they are received by the person who owns the pension interest.
-These have not proved popular with Courts; one major reason being that on the death of the person who owns the pension interest the pension dies with them and there are no longer pension benefits available for the surviving former spouse to share.
+These have not proved popular with Courts; one major reason being that on the death of the person who owns the pension interest the pension dies with them and there are no longer pension benefits available for the surviving former spouse to draw.

 The attraction of this arrangement for the spouse who receives the pension transfer is that they are then in control of the pension scheme or plan into which the transfer value has been transferred.
 They will be able to draw their benefits from it even if their former spouse dies.

 - Pension sharing orders take effect only when there is a divorce - not when there is a separation.